Aut-invariant norms and Aut-invariant quasimorphisms on free and surface groups: -norms on free groups.

 \subsection{Counting quasimorphisms.}

 Let $w\in\Bo F$ and let $B$ be a basis of $\Bo F$.
-Having an element $x\in\Bo F$, we can write $x$ and $w$ as a reduced expressions in the base $B$.
+Having an element $x\in\Bo F$, we can write $x$ and $w$ as reduced expressions in the base $B$.
 We define $C_w(x)$ to be the number of occurrences of $w$ as a subword of $x$ (the subwords can overlap).
 In \cite{brooks} Brooks proved that the following function

 is a quasimorphism.
+See also \cite{Rhem}.
 Usually we suppress the basis $B$ from the notation.

 \begin{lemma} Let $x\in\Bo F$ be a cyclically reduced word.
-Assume that $Wh_B(x)$ is connected with no cut-vertex.
+Assume that $\Wh_B(x)$ is connected with no cut-vertices.
 Then $x$ is undistorted in the $\Aut$-norm.
-Moreover, there exists a homogeneous quasimorphism which is bounded on primitive elements and non-zero on $x$. \end{lemma}
+Moreover, there exists a homogeneous quasimorphism which is bounded on primitive elements and is non-zero on $x$. \end{lemma}

-\begin{proof} Let $Br_{x^2}$ be the counting quasimorphism defined with respect to the basis $B$.
-Let $b\in\Bo F$ be a base element.
+\begin{proof} Let $Br_{x^2}$ be a counting quasimorphism defined with respect to the basis $B$.
+Let $b\in\Bo F$ be a primitive element.
 By Lemma~\ref{L:p^2} and Remark \ref{R:p^2} we have that

 Moreover, $|Br_{x^2}(x^n)|$ growths linearly with $n$, thus by Remark \ref{rem:qm.undist}, $x$ is undistorted in the $\Aut$-norm.
 In order to obtain a desired quasimorphism, it is enough to consider the homogenization of $Br_{x^2}$, see Lemma \ref{lem:homo}. \end{proof}